hapax/hapax.github.io/assets/reality.md

 Science is the act of falling in love with reality and filling it with meaning.

+So, to be a scientist, you don't need a labcoat.
+You can wear anything you like.
+Your skin can be any colour.
+You can be male, female, or non-binary.
+It doesn't matter.
+As long as you approach the universe with an open mind, with the humility to admit that you don't know, the curiosity to ask, and enough love and wonder to try and answer, then you have all that it takes, and probably much more, to be a great scientist. <!-- And with that, I will conclude.
+Thank you very much for listening. -->

 <!-- They are much stranger than anything dreamt of in our mythologies.
 Science tells us that the force which pulled the apple, and hauls the earth, governs the shape and fate of the